jtrotsky/wise-cli/README.md

 ## wise-cli

 ### why
-Play with your Wise account from the command line and see an example of using Wise APIs with Go.
+Use your Wise account from the command line and see an example of using Wise APIs with Go.
 - see the rates and arrival time to send money anywhere
 - view and transfer funds between balances